Play3rZer0/Bitcoin-BTC-Total-Supply/README.md

 is why in explanation #1 decimals in division are discarded or truncated.
 The protocol will round the number to the nearest whole integer value.

-I present two programs in this project that are written in Python (version 3.6.5 and higher).
+I present three programs in this project that are written in Python (version 3.6.5 and higher).

 TotalRewardSize.py : This is the program that sums up all the Bitcoin reward sizes, not the total rewards given.
 It is a simple way to take each reward size value and add it up.
 For example cycle 1 or the first block reward size was 50 BTC.
 When the halving came it was then 25 BTC, then 12.5 BTC ... until we reach 0 BTC.
 Add them all up and we get 100 BTC/block halvings.